 The purpose of this paper is to develop a highly efficient algorithm designed to determine the direction of an UAV under dual-channel phase direction finder conditions.
 The main ambition is to create an algorithm that is capable of providing an increased number of accurate bearing estimates in situations of limited UAV observation time.
 This research aims to develop a method that will be most effective in a two-channel phase direction finder environment, which is critical in the field of UAV position estimation.
 The algorithm strives to provide high accuracy in generating bearing estimates, even with limited time resources for observing the object.
 This is essential for the effective use of direction finding in situations [11] that require fast and accurate determination of the direction of the UAV.
 Therefore, the main objective of the paper is to create a state-of-the-art algorithm specifically tailored for dual-channel phase direction finders to provide accurate and high-quality bearing estimates under time-constraint conditions.
+This software part is a key element for the successful implementation of the method in real operating conditions.
 The overall context of the article provides a deep understanding of not only the technical aspects associated with the structure and algorithm but also their practical application, making the work relevant and promising in the field of unmanned navigation and radio direction finding.